 The Advanced Placement Program offers a course and exam in introductory computer science.
-The course emphasizes object-oriented programming methodology with a concentration on problem solving and algorithm development, and is meant to be the equivalent of a first-semester college-level course in computer science.
+The course emphasizes object-oriented programming methodology concentrating on problem-solving and algorithm development.
+It is meant to be equivalent to a first-semester college-level computer science course.
 It also includes the study of data structures, design, and abstraction.
-The goals of the AP Computer Science A course is comparable to those in the introductory course for computer science majors offered in college and university computer science departments.
+The goals of the AP Computer Science A course are comparable to those in the introductory course for computer science majors offered in college and university computer science departments.